apache/linkis/CONTRIBUTING.md

 ## 1. Contribution category

-### 1.1 Bug feedback and repair
+### 1.1 Bug feedback and fixes

-We recommend that whether it is a bug feedback or a fix, an issue is first created to describe the bug's status in detail, so that the community can find and review the problem and code through the issue record.
+We recommend that whether it is a bug feedback or a fix, an issue is first created to describe the bug in detail, so that the community can find and review the problem and code through the issue record.
 Bug feedback Issues usually need to include **complete description of the bug information** and **reproducible scenarios** so that the community can quickly locate the cause of the bug and fix it.
 All open issues that contain the `#bug` tag need to be fixed.

 ### 1.2 Functional communication, implementation, refactoring

-In the communication process, a detailed description of the details, mechanisms and usage scenarios of the new function (or refactoring) can promote it to be implemented better and faster (including test cases and codes, and CI/CD related work). **If you plan to implement a major feature (or refactoring), be sure to communicate with the core development team through Issue or other means** so that everyone can promote it in the most efficient way.
+In the communication process, a detailed description, mechanisms and usage scenarios of the new function (or refactoring) can promote it to be implemented better and faster (including test cases and codes, and CI/CD related work). **If you plan to implement a major feature (or refactoring), be sure to communicate with the core development team through Issue or other means** so that everyone can promote it in the most efficient way.
 Issues opened with the label of `#feature` are all new features that need to be implemented, and issues opened with the label of `#enhancement` are all features that need to be improved and refactored.

 ### 1.3 Issue Q&A

-Helping to answer the usage questions in the Issue is a very valuable way to contribute to the Linkis community; there will always be new users in the community that will keep coming in.
+Helping answering the questions in the Linkis community is a very valuable way to contribute; there will always be new users in the community that will keep coming in.
 While helping new users, you can also show your expertise.

-### 1.4 Documentation improvements
+### 1.4 Documentation Refinements

-The Linkis document is located at [Linkis-Doc](https://github.com/WeBankFinTech/Linkis-Doc), and the supplement of the document is also crucial to the development of Linkis.
+You can find linkis documentations at [Linkis-Doc](https://github.com/WeBankFinTech/Linkis-Doc), and the supplement of the document is also crucial to the development of Linkis.

 ### 1.5 Other
 Including participating in and helping to organize community exchanges, community operation activities, etc., and other activities that can help the Linkis project and the community.

 ---

-## 2. Contribution process
+## 2. How to Contribution

 ### 2.1 Branch structure

-The Linkis source code may produce some temporary branches, but the only ones that are really meaningful are the following three branches:
+There are many branches,including temporary branches,in Linkis repository,but only three of them matter:

 - master: The source code of the last stable release, and occasionally hotfix submissions;
 - release-*: stable release version;*